Industries that drive Cairns and the tropics are diverse, ranging from tourism and health through to agriculture and education.

 Study tourism is a vital component of the local economy with international students choosing to study in a destination where they can enjoy a tropical lifestyle and explore World Heritage areas in their free time.
 Cairns has two universities – James Cook University and Central Queensland University – the Great Barrier Reef International Marine College and TAFE North.
 Apprenticeships, traineeships, industry-based training and courses for domestic and international students cover a wide range of topics and areas of expertise.

-Cairns & Great Barrier Reef region is home to the Institute of Tropical Health and Medicine, offering programs encompassing public health, bimolecular, clinical, and translational health systems research.
+Tropical North Queensland is the ideal location for tropical forest science, biopharmaceuticals, tropical health, tropical foods and natural resource management.
+James Cook University, home of the Australian Institute of Tropical Health and Medicine, the Australian Tropical Forest Institute and the Australian Tropical Herbarium, conducts internationally acclaimed research encompassing public health, bimolecular, clinical, and translational health systems.
 Research is conducted across several James Cook University centres exploring key areas including tropical infectious diseases, health security and biosecurity, chronic disorders with high prevalence in the tropics, genetic diseases and health services in regional and remote communities.